mlox/mlox/README.md

 It also provides advice on plugin conflicts, missing pre-requisites, and general information of interest based on the user's particular set of plugins.

 # Features
-* optimally reorders your load order
+* Creates an optimal load order.
-* warns about missing pre-requisites
+* Warns about missing pre-requisites.
-* warns about plugin conflicts
+* Warns about plugin conflicts.
-* prints notes for things you might want to know about a mod, but were too lazy to read the Readme, or things discussed in forum posts you may have missed.
+* Gives useful, but often overlooked information about installed mods.
 * Customizable via a rules file.
-Just create an `mlox_user.txt` in your mlox directory, and start adding your own rules.
 * runs on Windows or Linux
-* can check someone else's load list from a file: mlox.py -wf Morrowind.ini mlox.py -wf someones_load_order_posting.txt
+* can check someone else's load list from a file:
+        `mlox.py -wf Morrowind.ini`
+        `mlox.py -wf someones_load_order_posting.txt`
     or just paste the list of plugins into the Active plugins pane of the GUI. (mlox understands output of Wrye Mash and Reorder Mods++)

 **Note**: mlox does not tell you if you have missing Meshes or Textures, it is only a load order tool, and does not report problems with resources!